 kubectl create -f https://k8s.io/docs/tasks/configure-pod-container/task-pv-claim.yaml

 After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim’s requirements.
-If the control plane finds a suitable PersistentVolume, it binds the claim to the volume.
+If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.

 Look again at the PersistentVolume: